Step In To Your Medicine:

 Who should not attend:

 You do not need prior psychedelic experience for this retreat.
 We are experienced in facilitating many women through their first altered state experience.
 But note that this kind of experiential psychedelic retreat can be an intense experience and can open you to upsetting or challenging inner experiences and emotions.
 Our team has held many similar retreats and have expertise in supporting you should this occur.
-But it's important to understand clearly that this is not a group therapy program, and we are not serving as any participant's personal clergy person or therapist.
+But it's important to understand clearly that this is not a group therapy program, and we are not serving as any participant's personal therapist.

 Therefore, we require all participants to have access to a personal therapist, so that we can be assured that you will have ongoing therapeutic support should you need to integrate challenging psychedelic experiences.